 Before You Obtain A Green Card

-When you apply for a marriage visa, there is a period where you live in the US without a green card as your I-130 petition is processed.
+When you apply for a marriage visa, there is a period when you live in the US without a green card as your I-130 petition is processed.
 If your spouse threatens to withdraw this petition before you have received your green card, you could be at risk of deportation.

 The Law Is On Your Side

 Fortunately, there is a law in place to protect victims of abuse.
 Called the Violence Against Women Act (VAWA), it was passed in 1994 to offer a wide range of protection to women and their children who suffer from domestic abuse.
-Part of this protection relates to immigrants who are threatened and abused by their partner.
+Part of this protection relates to immigrants who are threatened and abused by their partners.

 The VAWA allows spouses and intended spouses of US citizens to obtain a green card without a petition of support.
 That means that you can obtain a green card, even if you get divorced before the marriage visa process is complete.